 AWS Data Pipeline: 4 Reasons To Use It In Your App

 Over the past decade, data has become the core value creator for businesses.
-In this post, we explain how to use Data Pipeline to easily move, process, and analyze data for your application.
+In this post, we explain how to use Data Pipeline to easily move, analyze, and transform data for your application.

 Survey data from Experian indicates that 85 percent of businesses see data as one of their most valuable assets.
-Yet at the same time, researchers at DataProt are telling us that businesses say 88% of customer data is irrelevant.
+Yet at the same time, researchers at DataProt tell us that businesses say 88% of customer data is irrelevant.

-Unravelling that is important, but is secondary to the main issue that concerns us today.
+Unraveling that is important but is secondary to the main issue that concerns us today.
 Businesses continue to gather more and more data with every passing year.
-It is vital that they have some coherent way of handling, sorting, processing and storing it.
-If not, data becomes an end in itself and widget companies devote more attention to data about creating and selling widgets than to actually creating and selling widgets.
+They must have some coherent way of handling data catalog of, archiving data sorting, processing and storing it.
+If not, data becomes an end in itself, and widget companies devote more attention to streaming data about creating and selling widgets than to creating and selling widgets.

 AWS Data Pipeline

 All this is just one reason why data pipeline management is so important.
-Amazon Web Services Inc’s Data Pipeline is a web service designed to facilitate the processing and transference of data between different locations.
+Amazon Web Services Inc’s Data Pipeline is a web service designed to facilitate the processing, efficient transfer and transference of data between different locations.

 There are plenty of tech solutions that promise to transform businesses, and nobody can afford to invest in all of them.
 Any good CEO will ask why data pipeline technology should get the nod over other competing projects or software innovations.

-Every business will have its own industry-specific answers to that question, but here are four broad-brush applications of either AWS Data Pipeline itself or one of the competing pipeline solutions we will look at shortly.
+Every business will have its own industry-specific answers to that question, but here are four broad-brush applications of AWS Data Pipeline or one of the competing pipeline solutions we defined from our experience delivering data engineering services.

 1. Data consolidation